What are the different Types of Software Testing?

-It is a formal type of software testing which is carried out by the customer.
-It is performed in Real Environment before releasing the product into the market for the actual end users.
-Beta testing is carried to ensure that there are no major failures in the software or product and it satisfies the business requirements from an end-user perspective.
+Beta Testing is a formal type of software testing which is carried out by the customer.
+It is performed in Real Environment before releasing the product to the market for the actual end users.
+Beta testing is carried out to ensure that there are no major failures in the software or product and it satisfies the business requirements from an end-user perspective.
 Beta testing is successful when the customer accepts the software.

 #6) Back-end Testing

 Whenever an input or data is entered on front-end application, it stores in the database and the testing of such database is known as Database Testing or Backend testing.
 There are different databases like SQL Server, MySQL, and Oracle etc. Database testing involves testing of table structure, schema, stored procedure, data structure and so on.